-For this one, I started with a lovely aged cheddar (a gift from my sister), this Black River Aged Cheddar with Honey that’s made right here in Ontario.
+For this one, I started with a lovely aged cheddar with honey that’s made right here in Ontario.
 You don’t need to use a cheddar with honey, but find a nice, white, crumbly, aged cheddar for this one.
 Top with some pan-fried pancetta (or bacon) and thin slices of apple (I used Lady Alice apples, but any red-skinned apple would work).
 Bake for 8-10 minutes and top with fresh baby arugula.

 The combination of flavours here is nothing short of perfection.
 The nutty aged cheddar, with the salty pancetta, the sweet apples and the fresh and slightly peppery arugula comes together into one of the nicest bites I’ve had in a while.
 I can’t get enough of it!